8veStory/kickstart.nvim/README.md

 * `ThePrimeagen/Harpoon` for marks on steroids via `<leader>a` and `<leader>A`

 ### Wishlist
+* Session management so we can remember hehehe
 * :set expandtab for space indentation
 * :set noexpandtab for tab indentation
 * :set shiftwidth=N for number of spaces